Find Grad Schools

 796 Yearly Graduations

 The 12th most popular school in the country for engineering majors who are seeking their master's degree is Purdue University - Main Campus.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 796 people received their master's degree in engineering from Purdue.
-About 29% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 796 people received their master's degree in engineering from Purdue.
+Of these students, 26% were women and 18% were members of underrepresented racial-ethnic groups.

 #13